boostorg/hana/doc/tutorial.md

 implementation of a function depending on the type of the arguments passed to the function.
 The usual mechanism for overriding a function's behavior is overloading.
-Unfortunately, this mechanism is not always convenient when dealing with families of related types having different C++ types, or with objects of unspecified types as is often the case in Hana.
+Unfortunately, this mechanism is not always convenient when dealing with families of related types having different base templates, or when the kind of template parameters is not known (is it a type or a non-type template parameter?).
 For example, consider trying to overload a function for all Boost.Fusion vectors:

 @code{cpp}
     template <typename ...T>